arturgorski14/PackageFinder/PackageFinder/README.md

 # PackageFinder
-- short project description
+- Simple Django App that utilizes Elasticsearch to find and filter results.
+- Every 24h runs cron which updates Elasticsearch index "packages".

-## How to run
+## Before first run
-LOCAL:
-- python manage.py runserver

-DOCKER:

-Set variable for docker desktop
+### Set variable for docker desktop - elasticsearch won't work otherwise
 In PowerShell
 - wsl -d docker-desktop -u root
 - vi /etc/sysctl.conf
-In sysctl.conf file
+Then in sysctl.conf file
 - vm.max_map_count=262144

-open Docker Desktop

-From terminal
+inside project's Dockerfile set PAGINATE_BY to change how many results are displayed on single page

+## How to run
-- docker-compose up
+- docker-compose up -d
+- go to http://localhost:8000/fill in order to populate elasticsearch on demand

-## Tech Stack
+## Additional info
-- frameworks, libraries and why
+### elasticsearch data is stored in volume

-# elasticsearch files backup - \\wsl$\docker-desktop-data\data\docker\volumes
+- \\wsl$\docker-desktop-data\data\docker\volumes